 This is one of the best offers from our partner American Express.

-With the American Express® Gold Card, you’ll get 4X Membership Rewards® points at U.S. restaurants, 4X points at U.S. supermarkets (up to $25,000 per year in purchases) and 3X points on flights booked directly with airlines or on amextravel.com.
+With the American Express® Gold Card, you’ll get 4X Membership Rewards® points at restaurants worldwide, 4X points at U.S. supermarkets (up to $25,000 per year in purchases) and 3X points on flights booked directly with airlines or on amextravel.com.
 You’ll additionally receive 1X points on all other purchases.

 The card comes with a pretty generous 35,000-point welcome bonus when you spend $2,000 on purchases within your first three months.
-You’ll also have access to perks like a $100 airline fee credit per calendar year, just in case the airline charges incidental fees to your American Express account.
+You’ll also have access to excellent perks, including:

-You can also earn up to $120 in annual savings ($10 monthly) when you pay with your card at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House and participating Shake Shack locations (enrollment required).
+- Up to $120 in annual savings ($10 monthly) when you use your Amex Gold on Boxed , Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House and participating Shake Shack locations (enrollment required)

 First and foremost, this card is meant for those who travel often and spend quite a bit of money eating out, ordering in and grocery shopping.
-If you consider yourself a homebody, the American Express Gold Card shouldn’t be your pick.
+If you consider yourself a homebody, the American Express Gold Card might not strike your fancy.